 Categories of Manuscripts

 The journal Research accepts submissions for original research articles, reviews, and editorials.
 Prior to submission, each author should review and be prepared to fulfill the submission requirements outlined in the Publication Ethics page and comply with following limitations.

 Research articles should present a major advance and must include an abstract of up to 250 words, an introduction and sections with brief and informative subheadings.
 Authors may include up to six figures and/or tables and about 40 references.
 Total research article length should be under 10,000 words.
 Supplementary materials should be limited to information that is not essential for the general understanding of the research presented in the main text and can include data sets, figures, tables, videos or audio files.
-For ease in preparing your submission, please follow the manuscript template.
+For ease in preparing your submission, please follow the manuscript templates in Word and LaTex.